Blendify/blender-manual/blender_docs/manual/render/blender_render/settings/passes.rst

   Should it appear blurred given our frame rate or is it slow enough to still be focused on properly?
 - How far away from the camera are objects' surfaces (Z depth)?
   Can the object's surfaces be seen at all, or are they being blocked by another object's geometry?
-- Does an object have a normal vector (bumpmap)?
+- Does an object have a normal vector (bump map)?
   Do shadows and apparent geometry need to be calculated for any objects?
 - Is there any specularity?
 Are objects with textures such as metal shiny at all?